Try Whiskeys, Vodkas, and Liqueurs at These Hudson Valley Distilleries

 Rock Valley Spirits’ Gimlet cocktail. | Photo courtesy of Rock Valley Spirits

 Over five generations ago, notable fur trapper and brewer Will Milk made spirits from honey, blackberries, and other ingredients sourced from his Callicoon farm.
 Five generations later, husband and wife Jim and Terry Milk run Rock Valley Spirits.
-One of the few gins in the world to use juniper foraged from the Catskills, their Sullivan County farm also yields raspberries, blueberries, blackberries, and elderberries that make their way into flavored vodkas and liqueurs.
+Not only does it craft one of the few gins in the world that uses juniper foraged from the Catskills, but the Sullivan County farm also yields raspberries, blueberries, blackberries, and elderberries that make their way into flavored vodkas and liqueurs.
 Celebrating hyper-local terroir is at the forefront: the Milks use wooden, open-top fermenters, exposing spirits to the environment and allowing their home-grown flora to interact with the spirits; their water comes from a deep well below the farm.

 Rock Valley Spirits Red Barn